-- the attached financial statements and notes thereto are in accordance with the Corporations Act 2001, including compliance with accounting standards and the Corporations Regulations 2001; - the attached financial statements are in compliance with International Financial Reporting Standards, as stated in the notes to the financial statements; - the attached financial statements and notes give a true and fair view of the Fund's financial position as at 31 March 2024 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- the attached financial statements and notes thereto are in accordance with the Corporations Act 2001, including compliance with accounting standards and the Corporations Regulations 2001; - the attached financial statements are in compliance with International Financial Reporting Standards, as stated in the notes to the financial statements; - the attached financial statements and notes give a true and fair view of the Fund's financial position as at 31 March 2025 and of its performance for the financial year ended on that date; - there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - the Fund does not have any controlled entities and is not required by the Accounting Standards to prepare consolidated financial statements.
+Therefore, a consolidated entity disclosure statement has not been included as section 295(3A)(a) of the Corporations Act 2001 does not apply to the Fund.